UCL-VR/ubiq-website/content/blog/tutorial-ieeevr22/index.md

 Upon launch, you will be automatically connected to a lobby with spare spaces and linked to other users via voice chat.

-Please contact us over the <a href="https://discord.gg/STCgpaWg">IEEE VR 2022 Discord server</a> if there are any issues using or installing the apps.
+Please contact us over the tutorial's <a href="https://discordapp.com/channels/842181663248482334/951008715941752873" target="_blank">Discord channel</a> if there are any issues using or installing the apps.

 {{< alert icon="🕗" context="warning" >}}
-Please note - these apps will not be monitored outside of the workshop time.
+Note: these apps will not be monitored outside of the tutorial time.
 {{< /alert >}}